-On behalf of the Board of Directors (the "Board"), I want to thank you for your support of Eledon Pharmaceuticals, Inc. (the "Company" or "Eledon") and for the confidence you place in this Board to oversee your interests in our Company.
+On behalf of the Board of Directors (the "Board"), I want to thank you for your support of Eledon Pharmaceuticals, Inc. and for the confidence you place in this Board to oversee your interests in our Company.

-You are cordially invited to attend the 2023 Annual Meeting of Stockholders (the "Annual Meeting") of Eledon, to be held at the Company's corporate office, located at 19900 MacArthur Boulevard, Suite 550, Irvine, California on Wednesday, June 21, 2023 at 11:30 a.m., Pacific time.
+You are cordially invited to attend the 2024 Annual Meeting of Stockholders (the "Annual Meeting") of Eledon, to be held at the Company's corporate office, located at 19800 MacArthur Boulevard, Suite 250, Irvine, California on Wednesday, July 10, 2024 at 11:30 a.m., Pacific time.

-During the Annual Meeting, stockholders will be asked to (i) elect two Class III directors, (ii) increase the aggregate number of shares available for issuance under the 2020 Long Term Incentive Plan (the "2020 Incentive Plan"), (iii) approve, on an advisory basis, the compensation of the Company's named executive officers, and (iv) ratify the appointment of KMJ Corbin & Company LLP as Eledon's independent registered public accounting firm for 2023.
-The Board has determined that the matters to be considered at the Annual Meeting are in the best interests of Eledon and its stockholders.
-For the reasons set forth in the Proxy Statement, the Board unanimously recommends a vote "FOR" each matter to be considered.
+During the Annual Meeting, stockholders will be asked to (i) elect two Class I directors, (ii) approve an amendment to the Company's 2020 Long Term Incentive Plan (the "2020 Incentive Plan") to increase the aggregate number of shares available for issuance thereunder, and (iii) ratify the appointment of KMJ Corbin & Company LLP as Eledon's independent registered public accounting firm for 2024.
+The Board has determined that the approval of each of the matters to be considered at the Annual Meeting are in the best interests of Eledon and its stockholders.
+For the reasons set forth in the Proxy Statement, the Board unanimously recommends a vote "FOR" the election of Steven Perrin, Ph.D and June Lee, M.D. as Class I directors and "FOR" each of the other matters to be considered.

 We are taking advantage of the Securities and Exchange Commission rule that allows us to furnish proxy materials to our stockholders over the Internet.
 This process expedites the delivery of proxy materials to our stockholders, lowers our costs and reduces the environmental impact of the Annual Meeting.
-Today, we are sending to each of our stockholders who has not elected an alternative means of delivery a Notice of Internet Availability of Proxy Materials containing instructions on how to access our Proxy Statement for the Annual Meeting and our 2022 Annual Report to Stockholders, as well as how to vote via proxy either by telephone or over the Internet.
+Today, we are sending to each of our stockholders who has not elected an alternative means of delivery a Notice of Internet Availability of Proxy Materials containing instructions on how to access our Proxy Statement for the Annual Meeting and our 2023 Annual Report to Stockholders, as well as how to vote via proxy either by telephone or over the Internet.
 The Notice of Internet Availability of Proxy Materials also contains instructions to allow you to request copies of the proxy materials to be sent to you by mail.
 Stockholders who have elected to receive copies of our proxy materials delivered via mail or e-mail will be receiving the Proxy Statement, a proxy card and the Annual Report by mail or e-mail, as applicable.

-It is important that you vote your shares of common stock at the Annual Meeting or by proxy, regardless of the number of shares you own.
+It is important that you vote your shares of Common Stock at the Annual Meeting or by proxy, regardless of the number of shares you own.
 You will find the instructions for voting on the Notice of Internet Availability of Proxy Materials or, if you received a printed set of our proxy materials, on the proxy card or voting instruction form you received.
 We appreciate your prompt attention.